eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/knowledge-agent.md

 ![triplet](assets/triplet.drawio.svg)

-Classes, properties and relations may be can be instantiated zero, once or multiple times.
+Classes, properties and relations can be instantiated zero, once or multiple times.
 All instances of triplets together form the **knowledge graph**.

-The shape of the knowledge graph depends on its triplet instances.
-Shapes can also be described formally and can be enriched with constraints.
-This can be used to find matching instances of the described shape (sub-graphs).
-In federated graphs, this can also be used to describe the shape of queryable sub-graphs outside the current scope (graph assets that are hosted at other EDC connectors than the current one).

 ## ONTOLOGIES AND TAXONOMIES